Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 Supporting community organizations empowers them to have a voice in determining solutions.
 Grants distributed through the program allow organizations to educate Albertans about multiculturalism and anti-racism through community-led initiatives.

-Starting in 2023-24, there will be 2 intakes per year, with application deadlines of April 30 and September 30 each year.
+Starting in 2023-24, there will be 2 intakes per year, with application deadlines to be determined in early 2023.

 These Alberta-based organizations can apply for grant funding: